It’s hard to believe another year has almost already come and gone. Preemptive

 But before you say goodbye to 2015, it’s imperative that you do your due diligence at the office to make sure you’re able to kick back and relax during the holidays — and hit the ground running when you return in 2016 or sooner, depending on the nature of your gig and how much time off you have.

 Since the holidays are hectic, work can become brutal during the month of December.
-With that in mind, let’s take a look at five tips you can employ to ensure you’ll remain a productive member of the team when you return from your holiday break.
+With that in mind, let’s take a look at five tips you can employ to ensure you ace productivity after the holidays.

 1. Take a day off to run your billion errands.